-- Timing The committee has historically granted stock-based compensation awards to named executive officers at approximately the same date every year, at its first regularly scheduled meeting of the calendar year.
+- Timing The committee has historically granted stock-based compensation awards at approximately the same date every year, at its first regularly scheduled meeting of the calendar year.
 This meeting is scheduled to occur within the two weeks preceding the first meeting of the board of directors that occurs in the last week of January or first week of February each year.

-Although this schedule has led to stock-based grants during the period immediately before the appropriate of year-end results, the committee believes the consistency of - Although this schedule has led to stock-based grants during the period immediately before the announcement of year-end results, the committee believes the consistency of this practice eliminates concerns over the timing. - Option Exercise Price All stock-based compensation is granted at fair market value on the date of grant.
+Although this schedule has led to stock-based grants during the period immediately before the announcement of year-end results, the committee believes the consistency of this practice eliminates concerns over the timing. - In 2008, the committee continued this process for all associates receiving grants of stock options and service-vesting restricted stock units.
+Not receiving grants of stock-based compensation at that first meeting in 2008 were 23 officers, including the five named executive officers, who make up the group the committee has determined should receive performance-based stock-based compensation.
+The committee asked for additional information to consider in the development of alternative performance goals and targets.
+At its February 18, 2008 meeting the committee granted stock options and performance-based restricted stock units to these 23 officers.
+For 2009, the committee intends to resume its practice of granting all stock-based compensation awards at its first meeting of the year. - Option Exercise Price All stock-based compensation is granted at fair market value on the date of grant.
 For stock-based awards in 2007 and 2008 under the 2006 Stock Compensation Plan and Stock Option Plan VII, fair market value is defined as the average of the high and low sale price on NASDAQ on the grant date.
-For stock options granted before 2007 under Stock Option Plan VI and earlier plans, the fair market value is defined as the closing price on NASDAQ on the business day prior to the grant date.
+For stock options granted before 2007 under Stock Option Plan VII and earlier plans, the fair market value is defined as the closing price on NASDAQ on the business day prior to the grant date.
 The grant date is the date of the committee meeting at which the grant is made.
 Fair market value for awards under the 2003 Director Stock Plan and the Holiday Stock Bonus Plan is the average of the high and low sale price on NASDAQ on the grant date.
-The committee does not delegate timing or pricing of stock-based awards to management.

-Procedure - The chief executive officer recommends tiers of stock-based awards for each level of responsibility throughout the organization, based on job titles.
+The committee does not delegate timing or pricing of stock-based awards to management. - Procedure The chief executive officer recommends tiers of stock-based awards for each level of responsibility throughout the organization, based on job titles.
 Managers participate in the stock-based award process by confirming which full-time associates at each level they believe should be eligible for a stock-based award.
 The number of shares may be adjusted for individuals or groups after committee deliberations and ultimately is determined and granted by the committee.
 The committee does not delegate authority to management to grant stock options or other stock-based awards.